|

 Here are some compositional methodologies:

-- deconstruct existing compositions and try to discover their methodologies
+- study methodology with a master composer- deconstruct existing compositions and try to discover their methodologies

 - randomly put soundfiles together until you end up with something